 The outskirts of Naples are home to the rare Florida panther and the Gulf waters teem with marine life, with dolphins, rays and all sorts of birds regularly viewed from the beaches.
-It’s an easy place for nature-lovers to find things to do.
+It’s easy for nature-lovers to find things to do in Naples Florida.

 Naples makes a good base for a variety of activities in the Everglades and the Ten Thousand Islands, the maze of mangrove islands that form the southwest coast of Florida below Naples.
 It offers a great variety of places to kayak, hiking trails, some good camping spots and some of the best places to get stone crabs during crab season.

-Even folks just driving through town stop for a walk on the 1,000-foot long Naples Pier.
-First built in 1888, it’s been rebuilt five times after hurricanes.
+The 1,000-foot long Naples Pier was built in 1888, but has been rebuilt five times after hurricanes.
 Located at the west end of 12th Avenue South off Gulf Shore Boulevard, it is an especially nice place to watch the sunset.